sagemath/trac_to_gh/Issue 5807.md

 # Issue 5807: dsage with @parallel doesn't work at all

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5807

 Original creator: was